 - View content and mark them read across devices

 - Browse through and consume thousands of articles (yes, it’s a thing)

 Feedly started as a phone/tablet reader, but now enables the desktop experience through the website.
 At the time of demise of Google Reader (I am a former fan), Feedly rightly snatched the opportunity to expand into newer spaces.
 And boy, has it worked.

 - Feedly enables you to add new feeds by directly adding websites or by using the tags that others have used.
 You end up discovering more interesting sites in this way

 - Save articles for reading later – either in Feedly itself or using Pocket, Instapaper, or Evernote

 - Share articles on Twitter, Facebook or LinkedIn.
 You can also define your own custom sharing options in the Pro version

 - Choose to read in magazine, list of grid format

-- Choose your device and platform – based on Android, iOS, Windows and more
+- Choose your device and platform.
+Use the same app on Android, iOS, Windows and more